hpi-epic/gpucsl/README.md

 - {dataset}.gml - the resulting CPDAG  containing the causal relationships
 - {dataset}_pmax.csv - the maximum pvalues used for the conditional independence tests
 - {dataset}_sepset.csv - the separation sets for the removed edges
+- {dataset}_config.txt - the parameters the CLI got called with

 All paths you give to the CLI are relative to your current directory.
 An example call for `GPUCSL` with a CI test for multivariate normal or Gaussian distributed data could look like this (assuming your data is in "./data.csv"):